 After dinner every night at nine o’clock there is a shark and stingray feeding at the entrance of the resort next to the pier.
 Watch as the stingrays, sharks and Jackfish go coconuts for some delicious chum-bucket fish food!

-Day 5: Stand Up Paddle Board & Snorkelling Off Your Over-the-Water Bungalow
+Day 5: Stand Up Paddle Board & Snorkeling Off Your Over-the-Water Bungalow

 All non-motorized water sports are included in the Lily Beach all-inclusive price.
 So definitely take advantage by snagging some snorkelling gear or try stand up paddle boarding and much more.